 Consult the templates for additional instructions and examples.
-More in-depth guidance on Figures, Tables, and Equations will be provided in the Thesis Formatting Workshops.
-Supplemental handouts and tutorials will also be provided.
+More in-depth guidance on Figures, Tables, and Equations will be provided in Canvas modules.
+Supplemental handouts and tutorials may also be provided.
+If you need additional assistance, you can attend a drop-in session or schedule a meeting with UGR Staff.